 Supporting the ReadBlock or ReadBackground sequence requires additional state machine complexity both in the System and the Decoder.
 For this reason, the Data Spaces are also mapped to CV address space.
 This provides a System or Decoder manufacturer the option to read this information without the additional state machine complexity of ReadBlock or ReadBackground.

 Supporting ReadBlock or ReadBackground in the System and Decoder provides for much faster transfer of read data compared to POM or XPOM.

+CV mapping is the only method to write to a Data Space if the decoder does not support WriteBlock.

 Prepending a length byte to the Data Space data allows for the System to avoid unnecessarily reading superfluous information.

+In some older decoders, it is common to always return 0 or 255 when asked to read an unimplemented CV.
+This is why length values of 0 and 255 are considered invalid in the standard, and the System is expected to assume the Data Space is unimplemented if one of these values is returned.

 The table mapping is intended to be in harmony with S-9.2.2.